ntalbott/relix/README.md

       unique :email
     end

+Unique indexes ignore nil values - they will not be indexed and an error is not raised if there is more than one object with a value of nil.
+A multi-value unique index will be completely skipped if any value in it is nil.

 **Supported Operators**: eq, all
 **Ordering**: can be ordered on any numeric attribute (default is the to_i of the indexed value)